apache/druid/docs/querying/sql-data-types.md

 > nearly all possible native functionality.

 ## Arrays
-Druid also has support for `ARRAY` types constructed at query time, though currently lacks the ability to store them in segments. `ARRAY` types behave as standard SQL arrays, where results are grouped by matching entire arrays.
+Druid supports `ARRAY` types constructed at query time, though it currently lacks the ability to store them in segments. `ARRAY` types behave as standard SQL arrays, where results are grouped by matching entire arrays.
 This is in contrast to the implicit `UNNEST` that occurs when grouping on multi-value dimensions directly or when used with the multi-value functions.
 You can convert multi-value dimensions to standard SQL arrays either by explicitly converting